CodeVirgin88/Bemmerse-ASMR-Wiki/vertical_video_tips.md

 - TIP: You can also put two frames on top of each other to offer different angle at a scene and even more immersion.

 ### Extra Tips:
-- Tip: Get your subject (probably you) close to the camera.
+- Get your subject (probably you) close to the camera.
 With vertical video you can create a feeling of more intimate experience which your followers love.
 - Fill the frame.
 - Don't move the camera.